uriel1998/simple_listen_to_di/README.md

 description cropped to the size of the terminal.
 Uses *fzf* or *pick* (automatically, in that order) to choose a stream, then calls *mplayer* to play the stream.

-By default it currently invokes mplayer in REALLY QUIET mode.
+By default it currently invokes mplayer or, if mplayer is not installed (looking at you, Debian bookworm), mpv in REALLY QUIET mode.
 If you have `cava` on your `$PATH`, it will wait a moment, then display `cava`.
 Quitting `cava` or pressing any key will kill the background instance of mplayer.